The sweetness of prunes in these spiced lamb meatballs balances out the savory flavors of cumin and garlic. Serve them in wraps and sandwiches.

 Line a sheet pan with aluminum foil and lightly coat with nonstick spray.
 Preheat the oven to 400F [200C].

 In a large bowl, gently but thoroughly mix together the lamb, egg, prune bits, garlic, salt, paprika, cumin, chile flakes, cilantro, and mint.
-Add the breadcrumbs and gently mix until incorporated.
+Add the water and breadcrumbs and gently mix until incorporated.
 Roll into 16 (4 cm / 1 1/2-inch) balls.
 Bake for 20 minutes or until the tops have browned and are cooked through.
 (If the meatballs are cooked but not brown, broil the meatballs for 1-2 minutes to caramelize the tops.)

 Put yogurt in a bowl.
 In a small saucepan, heat oil over medium heat.
 Add curry powder and turn off heat.
 Swirl pan, then pour directly over yogurt.
 Stir in salt and lime juice.